Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

   - Teach key facts and ideas to support weekly activities
   - Introduce the practical assignment due next week at this time
   - Conduct the Q&A session for the current laboratory and practical assignments
-  - Observe demonstration of laboratory assignments and/or web design portfolio
+  - Observe student demonstration of laboratory assignments and/or web design portfolio

 #### Team A

 - *Do not* attend the in-person classroom session in Alden Hall
-- Work on the current laboratory and practical assignments
 - Work on the current practical assignment assigned on Tuesday of this week
+- Work on the current laboratory assignments assigned on Tuesday of this week

 #### Team B

 - Submit the practical assignment from the previous week
 - Attend the in-person classroom session in Alden Hall
+- Give a demonstration of your laboratory assignment and/or web design portfolio
+- Work on the laboratory assignment assignment for this week
 - Work on the practical assignment assignment for this week
-- Work on the laboratory assignment assignment for this week

 ## Friday